leograba/lava-tests/README.md

 ## How to use

-All tests have only been tested on Apalis iMX6 so fat, although they have been written thinking about other modules.
+All tests have only been tested on few modules so far, although they have been written thinking about module compatibility.

 ### Directories